muky8/PopMovies/README.md

 # PopMovies
-An android app that populates data from a moviedb.org api
+An android app that populates data from themoviedb.org api

-An Api key is required
+An Api key is required.
+Visit (https://www.themoviedb.org/) to create an API key